Will I Go to Jail If Charged with Health Care Fraud in California?

 Developing a Strategy to Fight Health Care Charges

-Maybe they’re thinking that you're more involved than you actually are.
-Other times, they'll have it exactly right, but that doesn't mean that the sentence and the punishment is going to be the same every time.
+Maybe they think that you're more involved than you are.
+Other times, they'll have it exactly right, but that doesn't mean that the sentence and the punishment will be the same every time.

-You need someone who’s going to fight for you.
-You need someone who’s going to go to bat for you and figure out what can be done to get you the result you must have — not just for you, but for your family, your future.
+It would help if you had someone who would fight for you.
+You need someone going to go to bat for you and figure out what can be done to get you the result you must have — not just for you, but for your family and your future.

 If you have no prior criminal record, never been in trouble before, you've got some leverage.
-If you've got a great criminal defense attorney by your side, you've got some leverage because that attorney is going to figure out what it takes to get the result that you must have.
+If you've got a great criminal defense attorney by your side, you've got some power because that attorney will figure out what it takes to get the result you must have.

-So, first you need to dissect the problem, then you need to dissect how you're going to attack it, and finally, you and your attorney working together, need to put together a plan that puts you in the best possible position.
+So, first, you need to dissect the problem, then examine how you're going to attack it, and finally, you and your attorney working together need to put together a plan that puts you in the best possible position.